Kinetic Flat-Histogram Simulations of Non-Equilibrium Stochastic Processes with Continuous and Discontinuous Phase Transitions: Kinetic Flat-Histogram Algorithm

-Generalization to more than one degree of freedom (more reactions) and external sources is straightforward~\cite{Tome-2015}.
-The results given in Eq.~(\ref{reaction-extensions}), Eq.~(\ref{langevin-reactive}), and their generalized versions for more than one degree of freedom are applied to the one-site stochastic processes of Secs.~\ref{sec-results-continuous} and \ref{sec-results-discontinuous} to obtain the time-evolution equations.
+Generalization to more than one degree of freedom (i.e., additional reactions) and external sources is straightforward~\cite{Tome-2015}.
+The result presented in Eq.~(\ref{langevin-reactive}), and their generalized forms for multiple degrees of freedom are applied to the one-site stochastic processes discussed in Secs.~\ref{sec-results-continuous} and \ref{sec-results-discontinuous} to obtain the corresponding time-evolution equations.

 In general, the transition rates are functions of an external control parameter $\lambda$ that drives a phase transition, where the order parameter is the average of the main observable.
-For each value of $\lambda$, we perform a distinct simulation that yields a unique stationary distribution $P(\sigma,\lambda)$.
-Given the trials $\sigma_i \to \sigma_f$, the essence of the kinetic flat-histogram algorithm is as follows: \begin{enumerate} \item Initialize the system with random occupations, i.e., a random state.
-The algorithm updates a modification factor $f$, which starts with the value $\ln f_0 = 1$.
-Also, initialize two arrays: $\ln P(\sigma,\lambda) = 0$ and $H(\sigma,\lambda)=0$, where we store the logarithm of the stationary distribution and the normalized visitation histogram for all possible values of the main observable $\sigma$, respectively.
-At the end of the simulation, $P(\sigma,\lambda)$ will converge to the true stationary distribution.
-Comparing expected values from the stationary distribution with time series averages from standard methods is required to test convergence; \item Begin updating the main observable.
-Accept trials with the following probability:
+For each value of $\lambda$, we perform a distinct simulation that yields a unique stationary distribution $P(\sigma,\lambda)$, which is analogous to simulate the original Wang-Landau algorithm for various values of the magnetic field or the exchange coupling constant in a magnetic system.
+Given the trials $\sigma_i \to \sigma_f$, the essence of the kinetic flat-histogram algorithm is as follows: \begin{enumerate} \item Initialize the system in a random state.
+Set the modification factor $f$ with $\ln f_0 = 1$.
+Also, initialize two arrays: $\ln P(\sigma,\lambda) = 0$ and $H(\sigma,\lambda) = 0$, which store the logarithm of the stationary distribution and the normalized visitation histogram for all possible values of the main observable $\sigma$, respectively.
+The arrays may be grown dynamically; in this case, a third array containing the visited $\sigma$ bins is added.
+Arrays should be resized and reordered when a new $\sigma$ is visited.
+At the end of the simulation, $P(\sigma,\lambda)$ will converge to the asymptotic stationary distribution.
+Comparing expected values from the stationary distribution with time-series averages from standard methods is recommended to test consistency; \item Begin updating the main observable.
+Accept trials with the probability

 and update the arrays containing the stationary distribution and the visitation histogram as